uriel1998/tasker-weasel/README.md

 The profile that is called upon connecting to *any* wifi network

 **net.checkip.tsk**

 Calls http://checkip.dyndns.org/ .
-If the response is *anything* that doesn't make sense, it sets the variable %IPaddy to 0.0.0.0 ; otherwise it will return with the valid address.
+If the response is *anything* that doesn't make sense, it sets the variable %IPaddy to 0.0.0.0 ; otherwise it will return %IPaddy with the valid address.

 **net.logon.tsk**

 Calls **checkip** and if the result is 0.0.0.0, launches Chrome, then afterward calls **checkip** again to set the variable properly.

+**net.localnet.info.tsk**

+Returns the variable %LocalIP which gives you the local IP address of the device and %SSID which gives the SSID of the WiFi network you are connected to.
+Useful if you've set the particular IP address and want to test that (along with SSID) to see if you want to perform a task, such as connecting to a VPN.

 **net.powercycle.tsk**